EsQLap/vega-music-bot/README.md

 ## 👩🏻‍💻 Implement self-hosted version

 1. Create your application by using [step-by-step guide][jda-user-guide-link] from [JDA][jda-official-repository] command;
+2. Download latest version of JDK (Java Development Kit) from [official site][jdk-download-official];
-2. Download latest release from [releases page][releases-link];
+3. Download latest release from [releases page][releases-link];
-3. Run application by using the following command in command line:
+4. Run application by using the following command in command line:

 ```
 java -jar vega-$VERSION.jar $YOUR_BOT_TOKEN
 ```

 > [!IMPORTANT]
 > "\$VERSION" and "\$YOUR_BOT_TOKEN" are variables, the first one is identified with the version of
 > the downloaded application from [releases page][releases-link], the second one is the bot token in your application,